Centimeter-level Positioning by Instantaneous Lidar-aided GNSS Ambiguity Resolution: Introduction

 Whether or not IAR is successful is determined by the probability of correct integer estimation, the so-called ambiguity `success rate'~\cite{teunissen1999optimality}.
 The success rate is driven by the float ambiguity variance matrix, which on its turn, is governed by the number and precision of the measurements.
 In the event that the ambiguity success rate is low, one must refrain from fixing the float ambiguities as it often leads to unacceptably large positioning errors.
 On the other hand, for the vehicle positioning case where the location of the moving GNSS receiver is highly varying in time, successful IAR is required to be carried out in an {\em instantaneous} manner so as to maintain continuous centimeter-level positioning.
 Instantaneous or single-epoch IAR is only made possible when a large number of measurements from multiple satellite systems/frequencies are available~\cite{teunissen2017carrier}, which is often not the case in densely built-up areas due to signal blockage.
 In such environments, {\em complementary} sensing devices are needed for additional measurement.

 As a prominent example of such complementary devices, lidar is capable of collecting feature-rich point clouds of the surrounding environments in urban canyons, providing 3D point maps which can be used for mitigation of GNSS errors, see, e.g.,~\cite{wen2019correcting,wen2020object,chiang2020performance}.
-In particular, lidar's aiding role in GNSS IAR has been investigated by the recent studies~\cite{qian2020lidar,qian2020cooperative,li2020high,li2021feature}, which rely on features described by geometric characteristics that can be unavailable in complex environments.
-Meanwhile, recent advances in deep learning has offered data-driven approaches for producing point feature descriptors which are more detailed and invariant than those from the traditional methods, thus improving the chance of successful point cloud registration~\cite{zhang2020deep,grigorescu2020survey}.
+In particular, lidar's aiding role in GNSS IAR has been investigated by the recent studies~\cite{qian2020lidar,qian2020cooperative,li2020high,li2021feature}, which rely on features described by geometric characteristics that can be unavailable for `irregular' structures.
+Meanwhile, recent advances in deep learning have offered data-driven approaches for producing point feature descriptors which are more invariant and robust against geometric complexity than those from the traditional methods, thus improving the chance of successful point cloud registration~\cite{zhang2020deep,grigorescu2020survey}.
 The goal of the present contribution is to leverage such learning-based lidar features for high-precision positioning and present a GNSS-lidar integration method so as to realize successful instantaneous IAR.
 To enable an a priori prediction of the method's IAR performance, we develop closed-form analytical expressions for both the lidar-aided float ambiguity variance matrix and the associated Ambiguity Dilution of Precision (ADOP)~\cite{teunissen1997canonical,odijk2008adop}.
 As an intrinsic measure for the average precision of the float ambiguities, ADOP indicates the extent to which the mapping of the float ambiguities to their integers is successful.
 The applicability of analytical IAR measures presented are supported by experimental results, showing how lidar measurements provide conditions under which instantaneous IAR becomes successful even for the single-frequency GNSS data of low-cost receivers.